International Liaison Department of the Communist International: History

 It was founded at the Third Congress of the Comintern in July 1921.
-It mission was to provide support, guidance, and funding to Communist parties outside Russia.
+It mission was to provide support, guidance, and funding to communist parties outside Russia.

 In 1923, the OMS received direction from the "Illegal Commission," headed by Mikhail Trilisser and two others.

 In 1924, direction of the OMS transferred to the GRU and the OGPU.

 The historian Raymond W. Leonard noted, "Between 1919 and 1922, people frequently moved back and forth between the Razvedupr and Comintern...
 For the rest of the interwar period, the Red Army used the Comintern, especially the OMS, primarily for agent support and as a source of recruits for its own purposes...
 After 1927, agents of the OMS usually acted as liaisons between the Comintern and Red Army Intelligence."

 Two international raids led the OMS to distance itself from Soviet diplomatic missions.
 In April 1927, the Chinese police raided the Soviet military attache's office in Beijing.
 In May 1927, Scotland Yard raided ARCOS in London.

 In the 1930s, the OMS moved increasingly toward intelligence operations.
 It began to fold into the OGPU in 1935 or 1937 with Trilisser's appointment.
-During 1937-1939, the OMS received blame as a center of counter-revolutionary activity, by which time it was "totally liquidated."
+During 1937–1939, the OMS received blame as a center of counter-revolutionary activity, by which time it was "totally liquidated."
 Leon Trotsky noted these developments in his writings.

 Personnel

-The first head of the OMS was the Latvian functionary David Beika.
+The first head of the OMS was the Latvian functionary Dāvids Beika.
 Beika was replaced by Osip Piatnitsky.
 In Krivitsky's assessment, this role made Piatnitsky effectively "Finance Minister and Director of Personnel" of the Comintern.
 Piatnitsky was purged in 1938.
 Mikhail Trilisser was Piatnitsky's deputy.
 Trilisser (as "Moskvin") succeeded Piatnitsky to head the OMS in 1937.

 The OMS's representative on the Executive Committee of the Communist International (ECCI) was Jacob Mirov-Abramov, also called "chief of OMS for Europe."
-In 1935, Berthe Zimmermann (1902-1937), wife of Fritz Platten of Switzerland, worked for the OMS in Moscow in 1935 as head of the courier section at OMS headquarters.
+In 1935, Berthe Zimmermann (1902–1937), wife of Fritz Platten of Switzerland, worked for the OMS in Moscow in 1935 as head of the courier section at OMS headquarters.